osprey-dcs/grc-atf-fdas/D-4-03_PROC_-_Start-up_and_Shut-down.md

    - Instrument room switch (visible from rear)
    - Instrument room Time Server
 1. Wait for Time Server lock
-   - GPS Status should show: `IN: GPS` and `GPS: LOCK`
-   - Current UTC time incrementing
+   - Alert indicator stops blinking (Orange exclamation mark)
 1. Press and quickly release power buttons on computers
     - DAQS server
-    - MISC server
+    - DISWS3 server
-    - DISWS1, Workstation 1
-    - DISWS2, Workstation 2
 1. Switch on power to all Quartz Chassis
 1. Verify Workstation boot (repeat for each)
     1. Connect KVM console to Workstation 1 or 2